Learn All About Relocation to Homer, Alaska

-Thank you for your interest in relocating to beautiful Homer, Alaska.
+If you are a future Homer Resident, we thank you for your interest on relocation to Homer, Alaska.
 We are excited to pass along a little information on Homer to you and let you know that we would be happy to offer you lodging while you look for your new home.
 Perhaps, we can make your life a little easier while during your search.
-We have several different options to choose from and our weekly or monthly rates should fit your budget.
+We have several different options to choose from, and our weekly or monthly rates should fit your budget.

 Homer is a great town to relocate to.
-The people are warm and friendly and are always willing to lend a helping hand.
+The people are friendly and are always willing to lend a helping hand.
 There is always an event or class going on around town.
-Check out Community Schools and for a small fee learn Spanish, dancing, bee keeping or even join the basketball team!
+Check out Community Schools and, for a small fee, learn Spanish, dancing, bee keeping or even join the basketball team!
 Homer is very well known for the artists in the area.
 There are many art galleries and art events throughout the year.
-And, you can’t beat the live music by local artists.
+And you can’t beat the live music by local artists.
 All year local bands play at events and around town.

 Adrienne Sweeney, Innkeeper